data-edu/data-science-in-education/16-teaching-data-science.Rmd

-tempting to teach classes or workshops that front-load content about data science and using R. While this information is important, it can mean that those you are teaching do not have the chance to do the things they want to do, including installing R (and R Studio) and beginning to run analyses.
+tempting to teach classes or workshops that front-load content about data science and using R. While this information is important, it can mean that those you are teaching do not have the chance to do the things they want to do, including installing R (and RStudio) and beginning to run analyses.
 Because of this, we recommend starting with strategies that lower the barrier to writing code for learners.
 Ways to do this include:

-  - Using R Studio Cloud
+  - Using Posit Cloud
   - Providing an R Markdown document for learners to work through
   - Providing a dataset and ideas for how to begin exploring it

 While these strategies are especially helpful for courses or workshops, they can be translated to teaching and learning R in tutoring (or "one-on-one") opportunities for learners.
-In these cases, being able to work through and modify an existing analysis (perhaps in R Studio Cloud) is a way to quickly begin running analyses---and to use the analysis as a template for analyses associated with other projects.
+In these cases, being able to work through and modify an existing analysis (perhaps in Posit Cloud) is a way to quickly begin running analyses---and to use the analysis as a template for analyses associated with other projects.
 Also, having a dataset associated with a project or analysis---and a real need to analyze it using R---can be an